Quito, Ecuador: What to pack, what to wear, and when to go [2023]

 Airlines charge excessive prices for overweight luggage.
 Avoid surcharges with this

-If you are planning to see the beautiful Iglesia de la Compañia de Jesus, it's useful to wear modest clothing:
+If you intend to check out the heavenly Iglesia de la Compañia de Jesus, it's suggested to wear modest clothing:

 If you go to Botanical Gardens, you'll probably do a lot of walking.
 These are a must: